wardle/open-consent/README.md

 Information about registration and consent to different services is sensitive information.
 If a patient has a registration to a known HIV service by virtue of a join table in a relational database then the OpenConsent service, if hacked, would leak information about all patients known to that service.

-However, instead of using a simple relational join-table, each patient has a list of registrations which simply contain a pseudonymous identifier and an encrypted description of that service.
+However, instead of using a simple relational join-table, each patient has a list of encrypted registrations.

 Permissions and consent are related to that registration information.
-Even if the service is hacked, it is not possible to find all patients known to a particular service and while one could determine to how many clinical services an individual account is linked, no other information would be available.
+Even if the service is hacked, it is not possible to find all patients known to a particular service.

 ## For developers